K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Theoretical backgrounds

 and the reproducing kernel in the Dirichlet space is found as

 where $u, v \in\mathbb{D}\setminus \{0\}$.

 The Bergman space is also a weighted Hardy space.
 The Bergman space $\mathcal{A}$ is the function space of a finite Bergman norm defined as

 where $\Omega$ is given by the unit disk $\mathbb{D}$ in this paper.
 It is noteworthy that the Bergman norm uses $f(z)$ instead of $f'(z)$ in the Dirichlet semi-norm.
-The Bergman norm is represented with the Fourier coefficients $f_s$ in terms of
+The Bergman norm is represented with the Fourier coefficients $f_s$:

-such that the weight sequence is $\omega_s = \frac{1}{1+s}$ for non-negative $s$.
+such that the weight sequence is $\omega_s = (1+s)^{-1}$ for non-negative $s$.
 From Eq. (\ref{rep_kernel_whardy}) and the weight sequence, the Bergman kernel is straightforwardly obtained as

 where $u$ and $v$ are complex numbers inside the unit disk $\mathbb{D}$.

 An interesting property of the Bergman kernel is that the Bergman metric is emergent from the Bergman kernel:

 where un-barred and barred indices are holomorphic and anti-holomorphic coordinates, respectively.